vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

   * User Preferences centralized through general-purpose parameter management
   * User Permissions (keys) as a key to further testing

-In each case, an enterprise-wide offering replaces per VISTA functionality.
+In each case, an enterprise-wide offering replaces per VISTA functionality and for significant function, VISTA-tied CPRS becomes Enterprise-wide CPRS.

 ## Lexicon Search